 CEMENT BLOCKS – Cement blocks are either 70lb, 350lb, 500lb, 700lb and 3500lb.
-Pricing per weight is determined by site location and tent style.
 Weight counts may vary depending on a combination of factors that include site, weather conditions, accessibility and accessories applied to tent.
 Made in the Shade does charge for the rental of, delivery/pick up and handling of blocks as they require additional equipment.
+Pricing per weight is at a set price with delivery fees determined by site location.
+Don’t like the bare, concrete appearance?
+Block covers are available.
+Inquire with your sales rep for pricing.

 ANCHORS – Anchors are placed into concrete by drills and a bolting systems is used.
 Materials and Labor Charges apply.
 Anchors can be used again on future rentals where tent position/equipment is unchanged.